A spin around Lake Pepin

-Often it is, so we'll split a piece of three-berry pie in the bountiful perennial garden and check out the adjacent produce
+Often it is, so we'll split a piece of three-berry pie in the bountiful perennial garden.

 The best shopping is down the road in tiny Stockholm, jammed into the shadow of the bluff.
 In the 1980s, artisans and shopkeepers began renovating the old clapboard and limestone buildings and turning them into galleries; that drew more artists.

-Across the street, the Stockholm Pie Company sells pie — savory ones as well as fruits and creams — and also ice cream and Spring Grove sodas.
-If we want to sit in the sun, we have a burger on the deck at Gelly's.
+Up the street, the Stockholm Pie Company sells pie — savory ones as well as fruits and creams — and also ice cream.

 They're all within a few steps of the intersection of Wisconsin 35 and Spring Street.
 A block down the highway, the Palate sells gourmet treats and cookware and offers cooking classes.